 - 1 cup of sliced/diced celery (raw or cooked)

 - 1 cup of mushrooms (raw or cooked)

 - 1 cup of chopped onions (raw or cooked)

 - 1 cup of sliced/diced cooked zucchini

 There you go!
 These are the serving sizes for the most common fruits and vegetables.
 Now all you need to know is how many servings of each you need every day.
-The recommendations listed below are provided by the USDA for individuals who get less than 30 minutes a day of moderate physical activity on top of normal daily activities.
+The USDA provides the recommendations listed below for individuals who get less than 30 minutes a day of moderate physical activity on top of normal daily activities.
 Your requirements might be higher if you are more active.

-Daily fruit servings requirements based on age and gender
+Daily fruit serving requirements based on age and gender

 – 2-3 yrs old: 1 cup